 Join the Allen County Bike and Pedestrian Task Force, and get involved.
 You can volunteer to join a subcommittee, or help with bike and pedestrian counts held twice a year.
-ALLEN COUNTY PUBLIC HEA For more information call 419-228-4457 and ask for the Health Education Division.
-Allen County Creating Healthy Communities Program.
-This work is funded either in whole or in part by a grant awarded by the Ohio Department of Health, Bureau of Healthy Ohio, Creating Healthy Communities and as a subaward of a grant issued by Ohio Department of Health under the Preventive Health and Health Services Block Grant and CFDA number 93.991.
-References cs-individuals nd com/docs/bnp4mimm81hufdk.pdf?t=1333050594 in Preadolescent Children: Neuroscience, 2009 Streets%20Overview.pdf Access date: 9/8/2014 annual report/2010
+ALLEN COUNTY PUBLIC HEA -for more information call 419-228-4457 and ask for the Health Education Division for more info- Funding statement: Allen County Creating Healthy Communities Program.
+This work is funded either in whole or in part by a grant awarded by the Ohio Department of Health, Bureau of Healthy Ohio, Creating Healthy Communities and as a sub-award of a grant issued by Ohio Department of Health under the Preventive Health and Health Services.
+Block Grant, and CFDA number 93.991.
+References port-8-19-09.pd cs-individuals.pd in Preadolescent Children: Neuroscience, 2009 Streets%20Overview.pdf Access date: 9/8/2014. annual report/2010

-The Allen County Active Transportation Plan What Is The Plan?
+The Allen County Active Transportation